Alex Vanopslagh: Political career

 In 2014, he was elected leader of Liberal Alliance Youth, succeeding Rasmus Brygger.
 He was reelected in 2015 and did not stand for reelection in 2016.

 In autumn 2016, he was selected as lead candidate for the Liberal Alliance in the 2017 Copenhagen Municipality elections, and won a seat in the Copenhagen Municipal Council with 3,563 votes.

 In the 2019 general election, Vanopslagh was elected to the Folketing representing West Jutland constituency.
 The election was catastrophic for the Liberal Alliance, which lost nine of thirteen seats and its leader Anders Samuelsen failing to be reelected.
 Following the defeat, Samuelsen resigned as leader of the party, and was succeeded by Vanopslagh.
+After Vanopslagh's election as leader, it emerged that he had been involved in football violence as a youth, resulting in him being banned from FC Midtjylland's stadium and receiving a fine from police from a public order offence.

+Under Vanopslagh, the Liberal Alliance has seen a major rise in popularity, especially during campaigning for the 2022 Danish general election.
+Much of Vanopslagh's campaigning has occurred on social media, in particular TikTok; he has been referred to as "The King of TikTok".
+This campaigning is targeted primarily towards young voters, among whom Liberal Alliance is one of the most popular parties.
+Vanopslagh led the party to their best ever result in the 2022 election, with the party gaining 10 new seats compared to the last election.
+Vanopslagh himself received 38,284 personal votes in East Jutland.